 When it comes to software, every company and agency has different requirements, so don’t take my word for it because my requirements will be different from yours.
 What I would recommend though is to document your requirements based on the functionality you need, nice to have or can’t live with out, and then demo software so you can map your requirements to their capabilities.

-Doing so will ensure that you are making the smartest decision when investing in influencer marketing software.
+Doing so will ensure that you are making the smartest decision when investing in software for influencer marketing.